Thoughts On Leon Bridges’ Late-Night Talk Show Debut.

 We’ve done all that already, and we knew heading into last night’s opening-week episode of The Late Late Show With James Corden that the throwback Fort Worth soulman was going to be the musical guest, following appearances from Will Ferrell and Kevin Hart.

-• What you don't see in the above clip is any moments from earlier in the show — at the start of which, Leon was shown in his green room and given a little on-air time to say how excited he was to be there.
+• What you didn’t see in the (since-deleted) clip were any moments from earlier in the show — at the start of which, Leon was shown in his green room and given a little on-air time to say how excited he was to be there.
 He looked sharp and came off as polite, as is his M.O.
-And, gotta say, host James Corden too seemed genuinely excited to have him, even if that kind of hype-up is Corden's exact job description.
+And, gotta say, host James Corden too seemed genuinely excited to have him, even if that kind of hype-up is Corden’s exact job description.

 • Leon may have been the formal musical guest, but Will Ferrell was given the chance to steal the show in this regard when he was asked to sing the original Star Trek theme.
 (Bridges is the clear vocal champ between the two, for whatever that’s worth.)